eddycharly/kloops/README.md

 Clone the repository and run `./scripts/up.sh`, it will create a `kind` cluster, deploy everything in it and initialize `Gitea` with sample datas.

+You can look at our [ROADMAP](./ROADMAP.md), feel free ro create issues or open pull requests to contribute.

 ## Why KLoops ?

 KLoops was created after working with Prow and Lighthouse for several years.
 Both have limitations that KLoops adresses: